 9/11 Memorial Glade

-Construction on the 9/11 Memorial Glade began in fall 2018 to create a dedicated space to honor the ongoing sacrifice of rescue, recovery and relief workers, and the survivors and members of the broader lower Manhattan community, who are sick or have died from exposure to toxins at the World Trade Center site in the aftermath of 9/11; it will also recognize the courage, selflessness and perseverance of the men and women of the rescue and recovery effort.
+Construction on the 9/11 Memorial Glade began in fall 2018 to create a pathway to honor the ongoing sacrifice of rescue, recovery and relief workers, and the survivors and members of the broader lower Manhattan community, who are sick or have died from exposure to toxins in the aftermath of 9/11.
+The Glade will also recognize the courage, selflessness and perseverance of the men and women of the rescue and recovery effort.

-The planned completion for the 9/11 Memorial Glade is May 30, 2019, the 17th anniversary of the official end of the recovery effort.
-The Glade design was developed by the Memorial’s architects, Michael Arad and Peter Walker, with the thoughtful support of 9/11-health advocates and providers, 9/11 family members, first responders and lower Manhattan residents.
+The planned dedication for the 9/11 Memorial Glade is May 30, 2019, the 17th anniversary of the official end of the recovery mission at Ground Zero.
+The Glade design was developed by the Memorial’s original architects, Michael Arad and Peter Walker, with the thoughtful support of 9/11-health advocates and providers, 9/11 family members, first responders and lower Manhattan residents.

-• The $5 million cost depends on financial support from individual and corporate philanthropy as well as state appropriation.
+- The $5 million cost depends on financial support from individual and corporate philanthropy as well as state appropriation.
 Former “The Daily Show” host Jon Stewart, who has advocated for 9/11-health benefits, is helping to lead a major fundraising effort.
-To date, New York State (through its affiliates), Bloomberg Philanthropies and the Building Trade Unions committed to funding a portion of the project.
+To date, New York State (through its affiliates), Bloomberg Philanthropies and the Building Trades Unions committed to funding a portion of the project.

 This page will be updated with more information and project developments as they become available.

 Renderings and animation were produced by MOSO Studios for the National September 11 Memorial & Museum.